symfony/symfony-docs/frontend/encore/faq.rst

 This dependency was not found: some-module in ./path/to/file.js
 ---------------------------------------------------------------

-Usually, after you install a package via yarn, you can require / import it to use it.
-For example, after running ``yarn add respond.js``, you try to require that module:
+Usually, after you install a package via yarn or npm, you can require / import it to use it.
+For example, after running ``yarn add respond.js`` or ``npm install respond.js``, you try to require that module:

 .. code-block:: javascript